Stan Albeck: Coaching career

+He went on to become head coach of the Cleveland Cavaliers from 1979 to 1980.
+He was the San Antonio Spurs' head coach for three seasons from 1980 to 1983.
+During his tenure, he won NBA Coach of the Month in March 1983.
+He elected to leave the Spurs after the 1982–83 season ended, a move that attracted a few weeks of legal wrangling when the Spurs found a way to obtain a restraining order because they claimed Albeck had two years left on an "oral contract".
+Eventually, Albeck was allowed to coach the Nets after the Spurs received $300,000, the 22nd selection in the second round of the 1983 NBA draft and the rights to Fred Roberts (the 27th selection in the 1982 draft).
+Albeck coached the next two seasons and was perceived to have brought stability to a team that had not won a playoff series since joining the NBA.
+They beat the defending NBA champion Philadelphia 76ers in the First Round that went the full five games but lost to the Milwaukee Bucks in six games.
+As it turned out, it would be the only time the Nets won a postseason series for nearly two decades.
+The Nets reached the postseason in Albeck's second and ultimately last season but lost in a sweep to the Pistons.
+In the summer of 1985, Albeck was lured to coach the Chicago Bulls with a lucrative contract that reportedly would pay him $900,000 over three years while the Bulls also would agree to pay New Jersey to buyout the last year of Albeck's contract with New Jersey and the remaining money that the Nets still owed the Spurs.

-Albeck subsequently served as head coach of the Chicago Bulls for one season.
+Albeck became the eighth fulltime coach of the Bulls since 1978.
 He and general manager Jerry Krause immediately butted heads over issues including his refusal to put Phil Jackson on his coaching staff, not benching Quintin Dailey for conduct issues, and most of all, not following the minutes restrictions set once Michael Jordan returned from injury.
 His exit from Chicago raised eyebrows around the NBA as his replacement, Doug Collins, had been hired by general manager Jerry Krause just 2 months beforehand as a scout.
 The hire of Collins was kept a secret from Albeck, who was "stunned" by the move and felt that there was "a lack of respect, dignity and sensitivity".
 At the time of his dismissal, he had the fourth-best record among active NBA coaches.
 His all-time coaching percentages was .535 in his 7 years as a head coach in the NBA.